oddbird/oddsite/content/2012/11/27/susy-off-canvas.rst

-Since this is a mobile-first design pattern, we'll start with settings for a standard mobile-first Susy grid.
+Since this is a mobile-first design pattern, we'll start with settings for a typical mobile-first Susy grid.
-You can change those any way you like, that's the beauty of using Sass & Susy.
+You can change those any way you like.

 I'm also going to establish my medium and large column settings right away: